H&M sales miss as retailer struggles to compete with Zara | Business

 - Sweden

+"Sales improved sequentially during the quarter, with a better start for the autumn collections than last year."
 Measured in local currencies, sales were down 4%.

-"As we saw from Primark last week, we think the more value conscious end of the sector is proving very challenging in Europe ex-UK, reflecting where pressures on household cashflow are most acute," RBC analysts said in a note, noting German industry data showing falling store sales in the period.
+Shares in H&M, which have lost more than two-thirds of their value this year, were down 1.9% in early afternoon trade.
+"As we saw from Primark last week, we think the more value conscious end of the sector is proving very challenging in Europe ex-UK, reflecting where pressures on household cashflow are most acute," RBC analysts said, noting German industry data showing falling store sales in the period.

 ($1 = 10.7226 Swedish crowns)